UTCogNeuroLab/UTCogNeuroLab.github.io/studies.md

 **Participants can click the "I'm interested" links below to be redirected to the eligibility survey.** <br> <br>

-### Now Recruiting Healthy Adults - Facial Perception and Eye Tracking Study
+### Now Recruiting Healthy Adults - Eye Tracking Study

 In our daily lives we interact with many different people.
 Different cognitive factors can affect our perceptions of the people we encounter on a daily basis.
 We want to know more about the cognitive factors that influence our perception of others. <br>